alexeflorin/Calendar_Daily_Scheduling/README.md

 SO THAT I can manage my time effectively

 # Technology Used
-HTML, CSS, JavaScript, jQuery, Day,js
+HTML, CSS, JavaScript, jQuery, Day.js

 ## Acceptance Criteria
 GIVEN I am using a daily planner to create a schedule